-We started talking about the story of Thanksgiving this week.
+We started talking about the story of Thanksgiving this week for our Thanksgiving theme.
 Each day we are learning a little more about the story and adding a few more beads to our story bracelets.
 Although it is a little advanced for my little ones, we have been enjoying and learning from the information in the Interactive Exploration of the First Thanksgiving.
 We also continue to sing our Thanksgiving songs.

 Our first craft was this super easy Mayflower craft.
 I adapted these egg carton pirate ships just a bit so we would be able to put them in water.